Teaching guidelines +/- 15 minutes

 Exceptions!

-3. Some words you just have to learn, like 'het boek' and 'de zon'.
+3. Some words you just have to learn, such as 'het boek' and 'de zon'.

 Instruction: Fill in the correct word.